Phone, Email and Web Services

 The 2017 major redesign of the Purchase website, together with the new content management system, provides a robust and easy-to-use solution for faculty members to maintain a Purchase-affiliated web presence.

-A basic faculty profile is created by the school or conservatory Dean’s Office when they are notified by the Office of the Provost and Academic Affairs about the faculty member’s hiring.
+A basic faculty profile is created by the Provost’s office when they are notified by the Office of the Provost and Academic Affairs about the faculty member’s hiring.
 It will contain basic information provided by the faculty member’s “home” school or conservatory (or by the Library for librarians, Physical Education for PED lecturers).
 This basic information is centrally maintained:

 - name, official faculty title, and status (full-time, part-time, or emeritus/a)